yellobyte/Swiss-Style-Doorbell/README.md

 ...
 ```

-The code configures Timer1 of the Atmega and uses an attached interrupt routine for letting the LEDs blink if needed.
+The code configures Timer1 of the Atmega and uses an attached interrupt routine to control the heartbeat LED at pin 17 on the ProMicro board.
 The internal watchdog gets set and activated as well.

 Funktion loop() checks the bell button getting pulled and if true will open/close the valves as defined above to generate the melody.
 ```c